 About Getting Harpooned

-A few years back a friend of mine contacted me because she and I hadn't seen each other in over a decade, and in her words, she said, "I found you on a site that listed you among people who have gone to the devil (along with a bunch of other people I really respect), and I just had to see what you were up to!"
+A few years back, a friend reached out after more than a decade of no contact.
+She said, “I found you on a site that listed you among people who have gone to the devil (along with a bunch of other people I really respect), and I just had to see what you were up to!”

-So, in case you didn't know, I am LDS (a member of the Church of Jesus Christ of Latter-day Saints, also known as a Mormon, which many people do not consider Christian, but that's a topic for another day.
-One reader asked me about it, and you can read her question and my response here.)
+If you didn’t already know, I’m LDS (a member of The Church of Jesus Christ of Latter-day Saints—commonly called Mormon).
+Some people don’t consider us Christian, but that’s a conversation for another day.
+(One reader did ask me about it, and you can read my response here.)

 "Leslie Householder teaches the law of attraction.
 She is an LDS author...